To Know This

 He asked me why.
 I desperately searched my mind to find someone or something to blame.
 Randy dried my tears.
 I said I didn’t have feelings for him the way he did for me, yet my voice wouldn’t stop shaking and he knew I was lying.
 I knew I was lying too.

 I couldn’t tell him the truth.
+I knew thew truth.
 The truth was ugly.
+I yearned for love and I was afraid of love.

-I wanted a boyfriend.
+I yearned for a boyfriend.
 I got a boyfriend.

-I wanted to feel important to someone.
+I yearned to feel important to someone.
 He gave me respect and I felt important to him.

-I wanted Randy to be my hero.
+I yearned for Randy to be my hero.
 And then I pushed him away.
 I hated it.
 I couldn’t stop.

 Pushing people away is so much easier than letting them in and allowing them the potential to destroy you.